 - A combination of the above

 A non-emergency patient is someone who has a medical need for patient transport, but does not require an emergency ambulance or immediate response.

-You will be responsible for booking your own transport directly with West Midlands Ambulance Service.
+You are responsible for booking transport directly with West Midlands Ambulance Service.
 You can ask a family member, carer or friend to do it on your behalf.

 When booking, the following information will be requested:

 - Date, time and location of your appointment

 To make a booking, please call West Midlands Ambulance Service.

 The telephone booking line is available 24 hours a day, 7 days a week.
 If you require an interpreter, this can be arranged during the booking process.